WrightStuffNJ/WrightStuffNJ/assets/adrs/Marketing automationv2.md

 Accepted

 ## Context
 Many potential candidates are interested in receiving communications associated to specific campaigns only.
-It is important to send relavant emails to imrove lead conversion.
+It is important to send relavant emails to improve lead conversion.

 ## Considered Options
 The marketing team can send bulk emails about all campaigns and communications to every lead that visits the website.
 This may end up in sending irrelevant emails to many leads which can annoy them and make them block all incoming emails from Diversity Council.